Stiffstream/restinio/README.md

 ### CMake

-Building with CMake currently is confined with two samples.
+Building with CMake currently is provided for samples, tests and benches not depending on SObjectizer.
 To build them run the following commands:
 ```
 hg clone https://bitbucket.org/sobjectizerteam/restinio-0.1